5h4d0wn1k/webdevservices/VERCEL_DEPLOYMENT.md

 # Deploying to Vercel

-This document contains instructions for deploying your Shadownik(Swnk) Web Services application to Vercel.
+This document contains instructions for deploying your Shadownik(SWNK) Web Services application to Vercel.

 ## Prerequisites